LittleBigRefresh/Docs/Docs/topics/discord/how-to-connect.md

 # Server Information

-LittleBigRefresh currently supports LBP1, LBP2, LBP3 (PS3), LBP Vita, and LBP PSP (PSP/Vita).
+Bonsai currently supports LBP1, LBP2, LBP3 (PS3), LBP Vita, and LBP PSP (PSP/Vita).

-Our server URL is `http://lbp.littlebigrefresh.com:2095/lbp`.
+Our server URL is `http://lbp.lbpbonsai.com/lbp`.
 AutoDiscover is required for games other than LBP2.

 Before connecting, you have to manually register on the website.
-You can sign up here: https://lbp.littlebigrefresh.com/register
+You can sign up here: https://lbp.lbpbonsai.com/register

 ## Downloads